 and rotational lessons with specialists in:

-Each Montessori classroom environment contain materials and lessons which have been time-tested (some over 100 years).
-These prepared environments are dynamic places in which children find and choose meaningful work, rise to the challenge and feel the satisfaction of a job well done.
+Each Montessori classroom environment contains materials and lessons that have been time-tested (some over 100 years).
+These prepared environments are dynamic places where children find and choose meaningful work, rise to the challenge, and feel the satisfaction of a job well done.

-Traditional school settings measure children’s advancement and development on the results of tests and grades.
-At Hand In Hand Christian Montessori there are no grades because these measurements do not reflect the development of the qualities that we should be looking for in children.
-According to Maren Schmidt M. Ed in her book, “Understand Montessori: A Guide for Parents”, she writes, “ The child’s work is the test in Montessori environments.
+Traditional school settings measure children’s advancement and development based on tests and grades.
+At Hand In Hand Christian Montessori, there are no grades because these measurements do not reflect the development of the qualities that we should be looking for in children.
+According to Maren Schmidt M. Ed in her book, “Understand Montessori: A Guide for Parents,” she writes, “ The child’s work is the test in Montessori environments.
 If you can do it, you know how to do it.
 Why use grades and tests when we already know the answers by observation?”

 The Elementary Montessori program has 3 key elements:

--Trained Guides who are the adults professionally certified in Montessori philosophy, methods and materials for their group
+-Trained Guides who are adults professionally certified in Montessori philosophy, methods, and materials for their group

-These are key elements for school success and life success as identified by Cornell University.
+These are key elements for school and life success, as identified by Cornell University.

-At Hand In Hand Christian Montessori parents have the option of having their child tested.
-The options are either the Peabody Testing assessment or the Stanford Testing assessment.
-Each test is administered by a certified evaluator.
+At Hand In Hand, Christian Montessori parents have the option of having their child tested.
+The possibilities are either the Peabody Testing assessment or the Stanford Testing assessment.
+A certified evaluator administers each test.